2019 Subaru Impreza Hatchback

 The Impreza line-up includes four trim levels named 2.0i, 2.0i Premium, 2.0i Sport, and 2.0i Limited, respectively.

 The list of standard features includes a 6.5-inch touch screen, Android Auto and Apple CarPlay compatibility, power windows, 60/40-split rear seats, power door locks, power side mirrors, a multi-function display in the instrument cluster, a tilt and telescoping steering wheel, an alarm with an engine immobilizer, and carpeted floor mats.

 Buyers have several option packages to choose from.
 They bundle popular equipment like EyeSight, a moonroof, and an upgraded sound system made by Harman Kardon.

-All Impreza models come standard with dual front, front side and full-length side curtain airbags in addition to a driver's side knee airbags, traction and stability control systems and a tire-pressure monitoring system.
+Every Impreza comes standard with dual front, front side, and full-length side curtain airbags in addition to a driver's side knee airbag, traction and stability control systems, and a tire pressure monitoring system.

 Subaru's EyeSight suite of electronic driving aids is available across the board, though usually at an extra cost.
 It includes high beam assist, adaptive cruise control, pre-collision braking, blind spot detection, and lane-keeping assist, among other features.